 Below are 3 important questions to ask when determining if dogs can eat turkey:

-Is Turkey Toxic?
+Is Turkey Toxic to Pets?

 Make Sure to Monitor How Your Dog Eats Turkey